Singers & Jam Sessions & Real Books & Charts...

 All singers on our summer school are coached in a group together every morning with our vocal tutor.
 We also provide the group with a piano accompanist for all morning sessions and a full rhythm section for all evening performances.
 These are selected from our assistant tutors and are excellent musicians who have either just finished a jazz degree or are in their final years of study.
 The overwhelming feedback we get is that this makes for an extremely satisfactory experience all round.

-Therefore, with this in mind, we are providing our summer school singers with a set of charts to use for jam sessions which are in keys suitable for most female voices.
-The repertoire has all been selected by our vocal coach, and whilst it is certainly not a requirement that you know all or any of these tunes for you to come on the course, it is highly recommended that you learn at least 3 from here.
+With this in mind, we are providing our summer school singers with a set of charts to use for jam sessions which are in keys suitable for most female voices.
+The repertoire has all been selected by our vocal coach, and whilst it is certainly not a requirement that you know all or any of these tunes for you to come on the course, it is highly recommended that you learn a few from here.

 For each song you will need a set of Concert, Bb and Eb charts to hand out to the musicians you wish to jam with.
 It is a good idea to have a folder to keep them in and you should probably have at least 3 copies of Concert (piano/bass/guitar/flute/drums), and 2 copies each of Bb (trumpet/tenor sax/clarinet) and Eb (alto/baritone sax) charts.